-By putting these approaches within a larger historical context, business leaders can determine which theories best fit their organization and select components from each philosophy to create a toolkit of effective management strategies that work for them and their staff.
+Managers don’t have to choose one management theory and stick to it.
+Instead, leaders can determine which theories best fit their organization and select components from each philosophy.
+You can create a toolkit of effective management strategies and work management systems for you and your staff.

 Frederick W. Taylor (1856-1915) was among the first to study worker productivity and how best to optimize it.
-Taylor, who had a background in mechanical engineering, conducted controlled experiments that led him to develop four principles of scientific management known as “Taylorism.”
-These principles recommend that the scientific method be used to determine the most efficient way to perform a task in the workplace instead of simply relying on the judgment or personal discretion of workers.
+Taylor, who had a background in mechanical engineering, conducted controlled experiments that led him to develop four principles of scientific management, known as “Taylorism.”
+These principles recommend using the scientific method to determine the most efficient way to perform a task in the workplace instead of relying on workers’ judgment or personal discretion.

 Taylor promoted standardization and specialization by suggesting that workplace tasks be broken down into a sequence of smaller steps.
-He concluded that managers should assign workers to a job that best matched their ability, train them thoroughly and supervise them to ensure that they worked efficiently.
+He concluded that managers should assign workers to a job that best matches their ability, train them thoroughly and supervise them to ensure they work efficiently.

-However, Taylor’s focus on achieving workplace efficiency ignored the humanity of the individual in favor of finding the optimal way to complete any given task.
-Taylor’s theory in its purest form isn’t practiced much today; however, it did shine a light on workplace efficiency, the value of training procedures, and the need for cooperation between workers and managers.
+However, Taylor’s focus on achieving workplace efficiency ignored the individual’s humanity in favor of finding the optimal way to complete any given task.
+In its purest form, Taylor’s theory isn’t practiced much today.
+However, it highlighted workplace efficiency, the value of training programs and procedures and the need for cooperation between workers and managers.

-Henri Fayol (1841-1925), a mining engineer and senior executive in France, is considered to be one of the most influential contributors to modern management theory.
+Henri Fayol (1841-1925), a French mining engineer and executive, is considered one of the most influential contributors to modern management theory.
 Unlike Taylor, who improved productivity by analyzing workers’ actions, Fayol took a top-down approach.

 Max Weber (1864-1920) was a German sociologist who developed the bureaucratic management theory, which focuses on structuring organizations in a hierarchical fashion with clear rules of governance.

-Although Weber recognized that bureaucracy was a threat to individual freedoms, he still saw it as the most efficient and rational way of establishing organizations.
-Today, the bureaucracy management approach is often perceived as impersonal and overwhelmed by red tape, but it played a key role in universalizing the establishment of standards and procedures, which are at the core of most modern organizations.
+Although Weber recognized that bureaucracy threatened individual freedoms, he still saw it as the most efficient and rational way of establishing organizations.
+Today, the bureaucracy management approach is often perceived as impersonal and overwhelmed by red tape.
+However, it played a crucial role in universalizing the establishment of standards and procedures, which are at the core of most modern organizations.

-Elton Mayo (1880-1949) was an Australian born psychologist and Harvard researcher who helped lay the foundation for the human relations movement.
+Elton Mayo (1880-1949) was an Australian-born psychologist and Harvard Business School industrial researcher who helped lay the foundation for the human relations movement.
 Mayo conducted experiments aimed at improving productivity among dissatisfied employees at the Hawthorne plant in Chicago in the 1920s.

-He changed working conditions, including lighting, temperature, break times, and the length of the workday but observed that regardless of the change, there was always an increase in productivity.
-This led Mayo and his team to conclude that increases in workers' performance weren’t due to changes in their environment but a result of the researchers paying attention to them and of feeling valued as part of a unified group collaborating in the study.
+He changed working conditions, including temperature, lighting, break times and workday length.
+He observed that, regardless of the change, there was always an increase in productivity.
+This led Mayo and his team to conclude that the performance boosts weren’t due to environmental changes.
+Instead, they resulted from the researchers paying attention to the workers — the workers felt valued as part of a unified group collaborating on the study.

 Mayo’s work led to the recognition of the importance of psychological and social factors in creating productive organizations.
-This gave rise to the Human Relations Theory, which concluded that employees are more motivated by factors, such as being part of a group and personal attention, than money or even working conditions.
+This gave rise to the human relations theory, which concluded that money isn’t employees’ biggest motivation.
+They’re more likely to be motivated by being part of a group and personal attention than money or even working conditions.
 This people-oriented management approach requires managers to acknowledge the complexity of human nature and the value of social ties in the workplace.

-Although the validity of the Hawthorne experiments has been questioned in recent years, Mayo’s contributions to management theory are the underpinning of today’s focus on group dynamics and the use of team-building efforts to strengthen work cultures.
+Although some have questioned the validity of the Hawthorne experiments in recent years, Mayo’s contributions to management theory are the underpinning of today’s focus on group dynamics and team-building efforts to strengthen company cultures.